Journalists target Second Amendment and NRA, and other examples of outrageous media bias

 Amen.

-2. Dishonoring a Great Man: Rev. Billy Graham was called the “pastor to presidents,” but when he passed away at age 99 this week he was called much worse.
+2. Dishonoring a Great Man: The Rev. Billy Graham was called the “pastor to presidents,” but when he died at age 99 this week he was called much worse.

 Teen Vogue writer Lauren Duca, urged Graham to “have fun in hell, b----.”
 And when decent people responded to her, Duca doubled down. “‘Respecting the dead’ only applies to people who weren't evil pieces of s---- while they were living, thanks.”
 (She spelled out the full word.
 Classy.)

-Note: EDITOR’S NOTE: After student Colton Haab said a CNN producer insisted he use a question that the network scripted for him, the student’s father, Glenn, forwarded an email to media outlets including Fox News, claiming it served as proof.
-On Feb.
-27, Glenn Haab acknowledged he omitted words in that email, but added, “There was nothing malicious behind it.”